- Houston’s Opportunity Zones

 - The amount of time that gains compound tax-free

-Below are four projects in the development which lie within one of Houston’s 150 O-Zones:
+Below are five projects in the development which lie within one of Houston’s 150 O-Zones:

 Hines has plans to develop The Preston.
 Once completed, the 373-unit luxury tower will be Downtown Houston’s tallest residential development.
 Construction began in March and the project should be completed sometime in 2020.
 Due to its location in a Houston Opportunity Zone, Hines will receive favorable tax benefits from this project.